 Let’s say that she starts with 5k followers, posting once a day, receiving on average 200-300 likes and at least 20-30 comments because her followers are very engaged.

-She gains about 500 followers each time she does a giveaway and over the course of 2-3 months she does 2-3 giveaways every month.
-About 4 months later she reaches 10k.
+She gains about 500 followers each time she does a giveaway and over the course of two to three months she does two to three giveaways every month.
+About four months later she reaches 10k.
 She is excited.

 Therefore, these new followers have increased her total number of followers, but they have decreased her percentage of engagement.
 Instead of boosting her success as she had hoped, they are an encumbrance, an actual handicap, weighing down her success.

 Not only do Instagram giveaways of this nature hurt engagement but let’s not forget, they take time (which is valuable) and money.
 What?
 People are actually paying their hard-earned money to try to grow in this way?
 It seems crazy.
 Well, when you understand how it hurts instead of helps it is pretty crazy.